top of page

 Tips and Tricks for Choosing a Colour Scheme for Your Sussex Wedding

-When planning a Sussex wedding, choosing your colour scheme is like choosing the emotional frequency of the day.
-It powers everything: your décor, florals, bridal party outfits, stationery, even how your photographs feel when you look back decades later.
-Once the palette is chosen, planning becomes less chaos and more curated joy.
+When planning a Sussex wedding, choosing your colour scheme is like selecting the emotional frequency of the day.
+It influences everything: your décor, florals, bridal party outfits, stationery, and even how your photographs feel when you look back decades later.
+Once you choose your palette, planning transforms from chaos into curated joy.

-As a Sussex wedding photographer, I’ve seen palettes elevate weddings into unforgettable atmospheres.
+As a Sussex wedding photographer, I’ve witnessed how palettes elevate weddings into unforgettable atmospheres.
 Here’s how to choose yours with clarity, confidence, and a sprinkling of Sussex flair.

 Start With Your Venue – Sussex Sets the Tone

-Your venue already gives you a visual language — borrow from it.
+Your venue provides a visual language — borrow from it.

 Choose Your Mood Before Your Colour